jon-r/cv/raw/cv.md

 ### [GlobalLogic (Hitachi)](https://www.globallogic.com/) – Digital Consultancy

 **Working on a data-visualisation product for Hitachi Energy/Rail.
-Handling thousands of points of geospatial data from a variety of sources (power, healthcare, rail, demographics) and presenting it in a performant, highly configurable output.**
+Aggregating thousands of points of geospatial data from a wide variety of sources (power, healthcare, rail, demographics) and unifying it for realtime analysis.**

-#### **2023-Present – Technical Lead**
+#### 2023-Present – Technical Lead

 Leading 15-20 developers to present the geospatial data in a performant, highly customisable output.